-Probably the all time favourite activity for children in Jerusalem is Hezekiah’s Tunnel located in the ancient City of David NP.
+Probably the all-time favorite activity for children in Jerusalem is Hezekiah’s Tunnel located in the ancient City of David National Park.
 However, don’t be put off by the children tag; it is great for adults and there is plenty of real history to make it rate as a genuine grown up experience.

 Extending from the ancient City of David (outside and down the hill from Dung Gate – near the Kotel) towards the Silwan Spring.
 The City of David is the site of King David’s ancient capital and sits outside the much newer (and still existing) Old City walls.
 The site itself has been extensively excavated and one gets the sense of being connected to something ancient and eternal.
 In many ways this is were the story of Jerusalem and Ancient Israel really begin.

-David’s City seems to be absolutely teeming with people at almost any time of the day or night – as befits an ancient capital city and royal palace.
+City of David seems to be absolutely teeming with people at almost any time of the day or night – as befits an ancient capital city and royal palace.

 The excavations are fascinating and you get a real sense of the royal city; many of the findings can be linked to passages in the Bible.
 Well worth a visit even without the tunnel finale.

 The main attraction is Hezekiah’s Water Tunnel, which is also known as Siloam Tunnel.